thephez/dash-docs/_includes/helpers/summaries.md

 {% assign summary_getNetTotals="returns information about network traffic, including bytes in, bytes out, and the current time." %}
 {% assign summary_getNetworkHashPS="returns the estimated network hashes per second based on the last n blocks." %}
 {% assign summary_getNetworkInfo="returns information about the node's connection to the network." %}
-{% assign summary_getNewAddress="returns a new Bitcoin address for receiving payments.
+{% assign summary_getNewAddress="returns a new Dash address for receiving payments.
 If an account is specified, payments received with the address will be credited to that account." %}
 {% assign summary_getPeerInfo="returns data about each connected network node." %}
 {% assign summary_getPoolInfo="returns an object containing mixing pool related information." %}
-{% assign summary_getRawChangeAddress="returns a new Bitcoin address for receiving change.
+{% assign summary_getRawChangeAddress="returns a new Dash address for receiving change.
 This is for use with raw transactions, not normal use." %}
 {% assign summary_getRawMemPool="returns all transaction identifiers (TXIDs) in the memory pool as a JSON array, or detailed information about each transaction in the memory pool as a JSON object." %}
 {% assign summary_getRawTransaction="gets a hex-encoded serialized transaction or a JSON object describing the transaction.
 By default, Dash Core only stores complete transaction data for UTXOs and your own transactions, so the RPC may fail on historic transactions unless you use the non-default `txindex=1` in your Dash Core startup settings." %}
 {% assign summary_getReceivedByAccount="returns the total amount received by addresses in a particular account from transactions with the specified number of confirmations.
 It does not count coinbase transactions." %}